-- Independently read through the survey - This may be the original or the annotated version with notes. - If you have any questions or notes, note them down on your survey or in the space provided below.
+- Guide the enumerators to independently read thro to independently read through the surveyugh the survey. - This may be the original or the annotated version with notes. - If they have any questions or notes, they can note them down in their manual.